Eefjeroelfsema/Project_january/Procesbook.md

 ![schermafbeelding 2019-01-11 om 15 19 03](https://user-images.githubusercontent.com/43995505/51039638-eb275c80-15b5-11e9-8550-7c5919af5e06.png)

 I deleted the countries in my worldmap which are not in the Europian Union.
 And I coloured the countries according to their budget deficit (see picture)
+I also added a legend to show which colour corresponds to which budget deficit precentage, it is now below in my page.
+I want to put it next to my map, but I couldn't figure out today how I could do that.
+I will work on that another day.

 ![schermafbeelding 2019-01-11 om 15 18 56](https://user-images.githubusercontent.com/43995505/51039636-ea8ec600-15b5-11e9-875b-d77ccff5c05d.png)